Social rank theory: Hedonistic interactions

 Within the last ten million years, hedonistic forms of social competition have emerged.
 In hedonistic interactions individuals actively attract conspecifics in order to elevate social status.
 Status is achieved through the demonstration of constructive qualities such as beauty, intelligence, talents, and special abilities.
 Social approval of these qualities raises self-esteem, while disapproval can result in lowered self-esteem, loss of status, and reduced attractiveness to potential mates.
 In other words, with the knowledge that one is valued by conspecifics signals reassurance and orients individuals towards affiliation as opposed to agonistic interactions.
 Hedonistic interactions are also characterized by the formation of alliances and coalitions, which offer another avenue through which to improve status.
 In building networks of alliances, individuals dedicate a lot of effort towards ensuring that one's self-presentation properly conforms to group mores and standards.
 As a result, a great deal of social life entails the seeking group approval which acts to both confirm rank and impart a sense of belonging.

 Mate selection

-Social dominance by means of attractiveness has been shown to be essential in determining reproductive success.
+Social dominance by means of attractiveness or heritage has been shown to be essential in determining reproductive success.
 For instance, it is not strength and aggression, but attractiveness that forms the basis of human mate selection.
 Human females tend to be drawn towards mates who are able to protect and invest in children.
 Thus, for women, attractiveness is associated with status.
-On the other hand, human males are often drawn towards biologically health mates which is manifested by natural beauty and youth.
+On the other hand, human males are often drawn towards biologically healthy mates which is manifested by natural beauty and youth.